Amorymeltzer/ksp/README.md

 #### 3. Advanced Usage
 ##### 3a.
 Config File (.parsesciencerc)
-Users of this tool will almost certainly be running it repeatedly with the same options, so `parseScience.pl` supports the use of a user config file to simplify things a bit.
-This way, you can dump your favorite options in a file and just `path/to/parseScience.pl` without worrying about commandline options, location of the script, etc.  You can still, of course, pass commandline flags to `parseScience.pl`; they will always override any settings in your config file.
+Users of this tool will almost certainly be running it repeatedly with their favorite options, so `parseScience.pl` supports a user config file to simplify things a bit.
+This way, you can dump your favorite options in a file and just `path/to/parseScience.pl` without worrying about commandline options, location of the script, local files, etc.  You can still, of course, pass commandline flags to `parseScience.pl`; they will always override any settings in your config file.

 The default file name is `.parsesciencerc`, found in whatever diretory you were in when you ran parseScience.pl.
-Failing that, it will check, in order, the directory `parseScience.pl` is in, your $home directory, and then `~/.config/parseScience/parsesciencerc` (note the lack of a leading . in that last one).
+Failing that, it will check the directory `parseScience.pl` is actually in.
+If you're using OSX or Linux, it wil also check your `$home` directory and `~/.config/parseScience/parsesciencerc` (note the lack of a leading . in that last one).
 You can at any time supply your own path via the `-f` flag.

 The file itself follows strict guidelines.
-You can see a sample in [sample_parsesciencerc](./sample_parsesciencerc).
-Each option must be in `key = value` format, one per line.
+You can see an example in [sample_parsesciencerc](./sample_parsesciencerc).
+Each option must follow `key = value` format, one per line.
 Only the following keys are available: `username` takes a savefile name and `gamelocation` is the path a KSP folder; the rest take either `true` or `false`, lowercase.
-Any corresponding options provided on the commandline will override options set here.
+Any corresponding options provided on the commandline will override the options set here.
 Should the same key be given twice, the last one will be used.

 ````shell
 username = Zaphod